Top Tips for a Tooth Friendly Halloween

 Brush up on your child’s oral health habits

 What better time than Halloween to treat your kids to a little reminder about the importance of healthy teeth and gums.
-We have our Smile Club during half term or book your child’s individual Junior/Teen clean appointment.
+We have our Smile Club during half term; alternatively, we encourage you to book you child’s individual Junior/ Teen clean appointment.
+In the meantime, please keep on reading to find out some top tips for a tooth friendly Halloween.

 Make a game plan

 Before heading out, take a minute to talk about expectations.
-How many sweets will be eaten when getting home?
+How many sweets will your child be allowed to eat when you get home?
 What will be the treats-per-day limit?

 Time it right